-For millions of us in the UK, filling in our Self Assessment tax return brings about an annual dose of dread, and this year, it is even more complicated.
-Even after a break over Christmas (if you were lucky) many of us are still hungover from an exhausting 2020 and news of a third lockdown, making it even harder to summon the motivation to get it done.
+For millions of us in the UK, filling in our Self Assessment tax return brings about an annual dose of dread.
+Even after a break over Christmas (if you were lucky) many of us are still hungover from the previous year, making it even harder to summon the motivation to get it done.

-Added to this is the complexity of navigating Self Assessment while taking into account Self-Employed Income Support Scheme grants, potentially deferred second payments of our 2019-2020 bill in July, fear of getting it wrong, anxiety about the final amount and, of course, a steady undercurrent of financial stress.
+Added to this is the complexity of navigating Self Assessment while taking into account Self-Employed Income Support Scheme grants, potentially deferred payments, fear of getting it wrong, anxiety about the final amount and, of course, a steady undercurrent of financial stress.